SebasAren/smarter_grid/README.md

 the visualizations of the score functions can be found in the map sim_plots

 ### src
-the actual code can be found in the src map.
+the actual code, including main.py can be found in the src map.
 This map contains two other maps, one for the algorithms and one for the visualizations.

 ## Usage